-Carlos van der Veek, co-founder of Fluwel, knows all bulbs and he can tell about them with great enthusiasm.
+Carlos van der Veek, co-founder of Fluwel, knows all about bulbs and he can talk about them with great enthusiasm.
 An interview with Carlos may therefore not be absent on our website.
 This page introduces you to Carlos and his vision on bulbs, the concept of Fluwel Quality and modern bulb trade, online and offline.
 Carlos gives Fluwel a face.

 Carlos was born between daffodils.
 “When I was born, the doctor that visited us smoked cigars,” says Carlos.
 “That must have been the first two things I ever smelled:. cigars and daffodils.”
 Daffodils were all over the place.
 His father grew them, and when he stopped growing, he began collecting rare species.

 ”It started very basic, with only a few species,” Carlos recalls.
 “Because we wanted to show some special daffodils to fellow farmers, we planted a few daffodils in our garden.
 That was when split crowns became popular, which was a novelty for the growers in our neighbourhood, the Zijpe.”
 It was a success, growers and breeders were enthusiastic, new species were planted..
 “If someone came up with something new, he asked us whether we wanted to plant it in the garden.
 Thus, the collection has grown.”
 Today, it is the largest collection of daffodils in the world.

 Like his father, Carlos is a real daffodil specialist.
 “With a little luck, I became an exporter, in the 80's.
 That was an interesting period.
 Thanks to the daffodil garden, I had good contacts with many breeders and that has only grown since.”
 The idea to found a bulb trade company was there and the circumstances were good.